clearbank/ozoneapi-dev-ui-portal/docs/API Overview/ais.md

 ## Accounts
 [Accounts API](/perry/developer/documentation?resource=ukhub-clrb-portal&document=swagger/account-info-openapi.yaml#operations-tag-Accounts)

-Clear Bank  members will have one or more of the following accounts:
+ClearBank  members will have one or more of the following accounts:
 - ClearBank Operating Account
 - Customer Segregated Account
 - Bare Trust Account